-Pest/Problem Material Rate/Acre Comments scab, fruit rots, sooty Same as for Apple Third Cover, page 25. blotch, flyspeck See comments under Apple Third Cover about late-season use of Topsin-M. Check preharvest interval and re-entry restrictions of various materials before making the final application. , Ising a spreader-sticker adjuvant in the last one or two sprays for sooty blotch and flyspeck may improve introl.
-Do not use Flint in combination with organosilicate surfactants. codling moth Same as for Apple First and S Apply Intrepid or Confirm at the second generation, 1,200 initiation of egg hatch for apple maggot ame as for Apple Third Cover, pages 25-26. mites 1 Same as for Apple Petal Fall, page 21.
-See Miticides for Apple, page 31. leafhoppers Same as for Apple Petal Fall, I pages 20, 21. spotted tentiform Same as for Apple Petal Fall except do not use Ambush or Pounce, pages 20-21. leafminer Treatment is recommended if there is an average of more than 2 miners per leaf from petal fall to midsummer, and more than 3 miners per leaf for the late-summer third generation.
-OR Vydate 2L te 2L 2-4 pts.
-May cause fruit thinning if use of bloom. leafrollers Same as for Apple First and S econd Cover, page 23.
-OR Azera 0.21EC Azera 0.21EC 2-3.5 pts.
-Bacillus thuringiensis (Agree, Dipel, Deliver, others) Bacillus thuringiensis will kill only caterpillar larvae that ingest residues.
-Reapply at 4- to 5-day intervals.
-Thorough coverage is essential.
+Pest/Problem Material Rate/Acre Comments scab, fruit rots, Same as for Apple Third Cove ne as for Apple Third Cover, page 25. sooty blotch, flyspeck codling moth, orien- tal fruit moth Same as for Apple First and Second Cover, page 23.
+Apply Intrepid or Confirm at initiation of egg hatch for the second generation codling moth, 1,200 degree days after biofix. apple maggot Same as for Apple Third Cover, pages 25-26. mites Same as for Apple Petal Fall, page 21. leafhoppers Same as for Apple Petal Fall, page 21. spotted tentiform leafminer Same as for Apple Petal Fall except do not use Ambush or Pounce, pages 20-21.
+Treatment is recommended if there is an average of more than 2 miners per leaf from petal fall to midsummer, and more than 3 miners per leaf for the late-summer third generation.
+OR Vydate 2L 2-4 pts.
+May cause fruit thinning if used within 30 days of bloom.